An idyllic landscape, picturesque villages, a rich culture, and multiple tourist attractions, that’s what you can find here.

 - High Black Forest

-Most of these regions consist of between 60 and 70% of dense forest with the exception of the Black Forest Grinden and Enz Hills which consists of over 90% dense forest.
+Most of these regions consist of between 60 and 70% of dense forest except the Black Forest Grinden and Enz Hills which consists of over 90% dense forest.

 7. A National Park was established in the forest in 2014